 Why named entities, named tools, and named numbers cite better

-The schema layer that LLMs actually parse (JSON-LD subset)
+The schema layer LLMs actually parse

-The schema we ship on every AtlasForge build:
+What we ship on every AtlasForge build:

 - Organization with

-name,url,logo,sameAs(LinkedIn, GitHub, X, Crunchbase).
+name,url,logo, andsameAs(LinkedIn, GitHub, X, Crunchbase).
 One block per site, in the root layout. - Person for every named author, every named clinician, every named team member.
 Includes

 jobTitle,worksFor,sameAs, and adescriptionof credentials.
 Schema.org docs at schema.org/Person. - Article or BlogPosting on every blog post, with